 - Develop an Individualized Written Rehabilitation Plan (IWRP) to achieve the identified employment and/or independent living goals

-What is a Rehabilitation Plan?
+What is a Readiness Plan?

-A rehabilitation plan is an individualized, written outline of the services, resources and criteria that will be used to achieve employment and / or independent living goals.
+A readiness plan is an individualized, written outline of the services, resources and criteria that will be used to achieve employment and / or independent living goals.
 The plan is an agreement that is signed by the veteran and the VRC and is updated as needed to assist the veteran to achieve his/her goals.

 Depending on their circumstances, veterans will work with their VRC to select one of the following five tracks of services (see definitions for more detail):